doutordre/doutordre.github.io/_posts/2022-04-29-first-post.md

 This private blog will be a safe space where I'll practice my writen communication, documentation and blogging skills.
 Maybe after I get more confortable to speak, or better yet, write my mind I'll create a public personal/professional blog.

-Its subject matter is a repository for my findings as I research the disciplines I have mentioned in the myFocus (our performance review system) goal ["Get knowledge in fields/tools relevant for my career growth"][jekyll-docs].
+Its subject matter is a repository for my findings as I research the disciplines I have mentioned in the myFocus (our performance review system) goal ["Get knowledge in fields/tools relevant for my career growth"][goal].
 I will post links to educational resources or notes that I've taken and make comments on what I understood and my plans for the next step of the journey.
 It will act as a way to objectively track my progress for this goal.

 That will be it for the moment.
 Next entry I'll explain why I chose this particular blogging platform.